rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 Rackspace’s HKG1 data center, located in the Fo Tan area of Hong Kong, has been in operation since 2008.
-It is a 2.5 MW facility composed of three data halls covering approximately 1,233 square miles, currently consuming around 650 kW of power.
+It is a 2.5 MW facility composed of three data halls covering approximately 1,233 square meters, currently consuming around 650 kW of power.
 The lease for HKG1 expires in 2020, and the landlord has advised that they will not be renewing the lease because they are planning to refurbish the building.